KTVQ: History

 Sample later expanded his holdings across the state.
 In 1961, he acquired KXLF in Butte; in 1969, he purchased KRTV in Great Falls, giving his Garryowen Broadcasting coverage of half the state's population.
 The Montana Television Network was formed that same year from these stations and KPAX-TV in Missoula, which was built in 1970.
-In 1972, seeking to get ahead of a proposed FCC rule that would have barred radio-television cross-ownership, Sample sold KOOK radio; the call letters were retained by the radio station, and the television station changed its call sign to KTVQ on September 5, 1972.
-The new designation was chosen because the station had exhausted its preferred options, it was available, "Q2" (which became the station's moniker) was a branding option, and due to a since-repealed FCC regulation prohibiting TV and radio stations in the same market, but different ownership, from sharing the same call signs.
+In 1972, seeking to get ahead of a proposed FCC rule that would have barred radio-television cross-ownership, Sample sold KOOK radio; the call letters were retained by the radio station, and the television station changed its call sign to KTVQ on September 1, 1972.
+The new designation was chosen because the station had exhausted its preferred options, it was available, "Q2" (which became the station's moniker) was a branding option, and due to a since-repealed FCC regulation prohibiting TV and radio stations in the same market, but with different ownership, from sharing the same call signs.

 In 1968, channel 2 picked up a secondary affiliation with NBC after KULR opted to take a primary affiliation with ABC.
-The two stations shared NBC programming.
-This was unusual for a two-station market.
-In most two-station markets, especially those as small as Billings, it was ABC that was relegated to off-hours clearances.
-However, KTVQ retained right of first refusal for NBC programming.
+The two stations shared NBC programming, though KTVQ retained right of first refusal.
 In 1979, for instance, KTVQ aired 17 CBS prime time shows and 10 from NBC; ABC shows were all seen on KULR, which rounded out its schedule with five additional shows not cleared by KTVQ.
 In 1980, KTVQ became a primary CBS affiliate.
-KOUS (channel 4) launched late that year and immediately took all NBC programming that KTVQ did not clear; NBC fare aired by KTVQ at the time included The Today Show, The Tonight Show, and several prime time shows, and some of these programs lasted on channel 2 until KTVQ's NBC affiliation contract ended in 1982.
+KOUS (channel 4) launched late that year and immediately took all NBC programming that KTVQ did not clear; NBC fare aired by KTVQ at the time included The Today Show, The Tonight Show, and several prime time shows, and some of these programs lasted on channel 2 until KTVQ's NBC affiliation contract ended in 1982 and KOUS-TV became the NBC affiliate.

 After nearly 27 years owning KTVQ and feeling "burned out" with television, Sample sold the Montana Television Network in 1983 to SJL Broadcasting.
-Evening Post Industries (through its Cordillera Communications subsidiary) bought it in 1994 for $8.5 million; this reunited KTVQ with the rest of MTN, which it had purchased in 1986.
+Evening Post Industries (through its Cordillera Communications subsidiary) bought KTVQ in 1994 for $8.5 million; this reunited the station with the rest of MTN, which Evening Post had purchased in 1986.
 Scripps closed on its purchase of the Cordillera broadcast properties, including MTN, in 2019.